willemvds/tetris/README.md

 - ☐ Macro for defining shapes using a method like tetrominos.txt.
 - ☐ Quake style console.
 - ☐ Binary serialisation formats.
+- ☐ Look at vendoring deps in rust.